 The award-winning playwright’s talent and determination to excel should serve as motivation to many who want to dig in on the pie that is Namibian entertainment industry.
 She has staged about 4 theatre plays at UNAM and one at the National Theatre of Namibia, assisted in directing the upcoming feature film ‘The White Line’ and recently launched ‘Untitled’, a web series she wrote under the direction of Lavinia Kapewasha (review and info on where to watch it coming soon 😉 )

-Kandenge recently came back from a 6 month long Film Workshop in South Africa (she also wrote and directed a short film there) and we had a KIKI about all things theatre, film and all the quirky details that make her unique.
-Enjoy:
+Kandenge recently came back from a 6 month long Film Workshop in South Africa (she also wrote and directed a short film there) and Namib Insider had a talk with her on all things theatre, film and all the quirky details that make her unique.

 Talk a bit about your experience at the Workshop you attended in SA earlier this year?